-During the fiscal year 2023, the Bank kept developing the 4 key areas; (1)Business development (2)Improvement of operations (3)Improvement of internal control frameworks (4)Initiative for Sustainable Growth.
+During the fiscal year 2023, the Bank kept developing the 3 key areas; (1)Business development (2)Improvement of operations (3)Improvement of internal control frameworks.

 For Business development, the Bank continues to expand stable revenue source and increase asset under administration for both traditional funds and alternative funds, while keeping profitability, by closing the gap with competitors at service level and acquiring new capabilities.

 For Improvement of operations, the Bank continues the activities to improve the quality of operations in order to reduce operational errors as well as to have a room to accept funds with complex operational processes.